edervinicius/qikserve-frontend-challenge/README.md

 # QikServe

-This repository contains my test project proposed to evaluate the frontend challenge
+This repository contains my test project proposed to evaluate the frontend challenge.

+The demo can be seen at this link:The https://qikserve-frontend-challenge.vercel.app/

 ## Technologies used